charlielye/noir-execute/README.md

 # Usage

 You can can meddle with the paths in `./run-tests.sh` to have it run a directory of projects (e.g. execution-success).
+The paths to update would be to `aztec-packages/noir/noir-repo`, and the barretenberg branch `cl/spike-binds`.

-Or take a look at `./build.sh` for how to run a single project.
+Take a look at `./build.sh` for how to run a single project.
 It has a bunch of env vars you can set to control things.

 | Env Var = Default | Description                                                                                   |
 | ----------------- | --------------------------------------------------------------------------------------------- |